Prioritize leads through scores

 Lead Grade.
-Specifies the grades of a lead that are categorized into A, B, C, and D with colors green, purple, yellow, and red, respectively, where Grade A (green) is the lead with highest likelihood for conversion into an opportunity followed by Grade B (purple), Grade C (yellow), and Grade D (red).
+Specifies a ranks or level of quality that is given to a lead based on the generated score.
+Leads with higher grade have more chances of converting into opportunities.
+The grades of a lead are categorized into A, B, C, and D with colors green, purple, yellow, and red, respectively, where Grade A (green) is the lead with the highest likelihood for conversion into an opportunity followed by Grade B (purple), Grade C (yellow), and Grade D (red).
 System administrators can define lead score ranges for a grade, depending on your organizational requirements.

 Lead Score Trend.
 Specifies the direction in which a lead is trending such as Improving (up arrow), Declining (down arrow), Steady (right arrow), or Not enough info.
 These trends are displayed by comparing the present lead score with the previous score.
 For example, the score of a lead was 65 and the present score is decreased to 45.
 A down arrow is displayed in the Lead Score Trend column specifying that the lead is losing traction and needs some action from you to improve the score.

-In forms, you can use the Lead Score widget to see the top 10 reasons that are influencing the score.
-These reasons come from the lead attributes and attributes from the related entities.
+In forms, you can use the Lead score widget to see the top positive and negative reasons that are influencing the score.
+These reasons come from the lead attributes and attributes from related entities.
 This helps you to analyze and work on the lead to improve the score and convert it into a possible opportunity.